Meron and Rabbi Shimon bar Yochai (Rashbi)

-The tomb of Rabbi Shimon bar Yochai, commonly known as Rashbi, is a major attraction in Meron, and there is a major gathering here on the anniversary of his death on the holiday of Tu Beshvat.
+The tomb of Rabbi Shimon bar Yochai, commonly known as Rashbi, is a major attraction in Meron.
+There is a major gathering here on the anniversary of his death on the holiday of Tu Bishvat.
 There are also other sites in and around Meron that make a visit worthwhile.
 Close to the main parking lot are the ruins of Meron's ancient synagogue.
-A pleasant 2-hour hike to the ruins of Shema and its ancient synagogue also starts from Meron.
+A pleasant 2-hour hike to the ruins of Shema and its ancient synagogue starts from Meron.

 Meron is well-known because it contains the tomb of Rabbi Shimon bar Yochai (Rashbi).
 This has made Meron the second-most popular religious site in Israel after the Western Wall.
 It was not always like this.
-Binyamin Metudela visited Meron in the 12th century CE and described the burial cave of Hillel the Elder, but mentioned nothing about the burial place of Rashbi.
-What changed were kabbalistic ideas from the nearby city of Safed.
+Benjamin of Tudela visited Meron in the 12th century CE and described the burial cave of Hillel the Elder, but mentioned nothing about the burial place of Rashbi.
+Kabbalistic ideas from the nearby city of Safed were responsible for this change.

 The ancient synagogue of Meron

 Just above the main parking lot for Rashbi's tomb are the ruins of the ancient synagogue of Meron.
-It was built in the late Roman period, in the 3rd century CE, in the typical Romanesque style found in many of the synagogues in the Galilee.
-Its southern façade is still standing and you can see its three entrances facing towards Jerusalem.
+It was built in the late Roman period, in the 3rd century CE, in the typical Romanesque style found in some other synagogues in the Galilee.
+Its southern façade is still standing and you can see its three entrances that face towards Jerusalem.
 The third entrance is reconstructed.
-This design meant that congregants entered the synagogue in the same direction that the congregation was praying.
+This design meant that congregants entered the synagogue in the same direction towards which the congregation was praying.
 Later communities would change this, including the synagogue found in the ruins of Shema (see below).
 The western aspect of the synagogue is carved into bedrock.
 There are fallen pillars on the ground.
 As in other Galilean communities, the synagogue was in close proximity to members’ homes and not at a distance from the town.

 Entranceway to the synagogue in Meron that was built during the Roman period.